Italian Citizenship By Marriage or Civil Union

 In 2016, Italy recognized same-sex civil unions, and are afforded the same protections heterosexual married couples are given.

 Law Dec.
 1 2018 n.32 was introduced, imposing a new requirement on Italian citizenship marriage applications submitted after Dec.
 4, 2018.
 Any applicant seeking Italian citizenship must have sufficient knowledge of the Italian language (B1 level), which the Italian Ministry of Education (MIUR) or Ministry of Foreign Affairs (MAECI) must certify is the result of an approved educational institution.

 Other PrerequisitesIn addition to time requirements, to qualify, a non-Italian spouse looking for citizenship must register with AIRE (if not in country) or have a foreign marriage record, same-sex marriage or civil union registered with a local Italian consulate.
-The couple must have the marriage/civil union recorded with the commune.
+When seeking to become Italian by marriage, the couple must have the marriage/civil union recorded with the commune.

 Three things must be done before submitting an application:

 - Verify Italian commune has marriage record on file

 - Ensure Italian spouse is properly AIRE registered

 Couples who live abroad must file their Italian citizenship by marriage application with the local Italian consulate.
 If living in the country, the application can be submitted to the local “Prefuttura”.

 Citizenship of a Spouse Through Naturalization

 If seeking Italian citizenship through naturalization, an Italian citizen’s spouse can begin applying to obtain citizenship one they’ve lived in Italy for a minimum of 10 years.
 Citizenship through naturalization will likely be granted if the applicant has suitable financial resources and no criminal record.